-The workflow is authenticated to the PCE and run two ilo bulk upload csv commands.
+The workflow is authenticate to the PCE and run two ilo bulk\upload\csv commands.

-- 1. Authenticate to the PCE via API key or explicit login. - 2.
+- 1. Authenticate to the PCE via API key or explicit login.
+See Authenticate with the PCE [323] for information. - 2.
 Load the workload data:

 '''

 ilo workload bulk_upload_csv --file bulkworkloads-1000.csv

 '''